 A: Holistic Zen is transitioning to electronic health records.
 New & existing patients will receive an email to register your account and sign policy & health intake forms.
 Please fill out online prior to your appointment.
 All payments for services will be collected beforehand via email (an invoice will be sent to you).
-Remember to bring a mask to your treatment!
 Avoid treatment when excessively fatigued, dehydrated, full, emotionally upset, intoxicated, actively infectious, or hungry (eat a light meal beforehand).
 Print and fill out New Patient Forms beforehand or arrive 15 minutes early to complete forms.
 Share current list of medications and/or supplements as well as your insurance card prior to treatment.
 Plan on at least 60-90 minutes per treatment to dedicate and invest in your health and avoid excessive activity post treatment.
 If you are receiving red light therapy and/or a rejuvenation facial clean your face prior to your session and do not wear makeup.
 Make sure to review post treatment guidelines below as well!

 Q: What does acupuncture feel like?
 Does it hurt?

 A: Acupuncture needles are hair thin, single use, stainless steel, and disposable.
 Acupuncture needles are so tiny 40 needles can fit into the tip of one standard 18 gauge hypodermic needle!
 Patients experience acupuncture differently but patients often report no or minimal sensation upon insertion of the needles and find that they induce deep relaxation.
 Some people are energized by treatment, while others feel relaxed.
 Improper needle placement, movement of the patient, or a defect in the needle can cause soreness and pain during treatment.
 This is why it is important to seek treatment from a qualified acupuncture practitioner.